Early Modern History

 Students will engage in presentations and lectures, learn note-taking, class discussion, independent study, original texts, memorization, and even food.
 We will use the past as a lens to understand our current world.
 Students will complete homework assignments online from our Google Classroom each week as well as work toward a final project each semester.
 Each student will also keep a binder of all notes, maps, homework, and handouts for a final grade.

-To aid your student in the above task, it is imperative you have a working printer as there will be documents that must be printed each week and brought to class.
+To aid your student in the above task, you must have a working printer as there will be documents that must be printed each week and brought to class.
 The instructor will provide certain handouts, maps, exams, and class activities, and students will be required to print some pages at home.

 Approximate homework: at least 2 hours